 The financial information of the Corporation is provided in the Corporation's comparative financial statements and Management's Discussion & Analysis for its fiscal year ended November 30, 2023.
-Copies of the Corporation's financial statements, management proxy circular and Form 20-F may be obtained on request to the Corporate Secretary of the Corporation at the following address: 2015 Peel Street, 11th Floor, Montreal, Québec, Canada, H3A 1T8 or by consulting the SEDAR+ Website at www.secarplus.ca and the EDGAR Website at www.sec.gov.
+Copies of the Corporation's financial statements, management proxy circular and Form 20-F may be obtained on request to the Corporate Secretary of the Corporation at the following address: 2015 Peel Street, 11th Floor, Montreal, Québec, Canada, H3A 1T8 or by consulting the SEDAR+ Website at www.sec.gov.
 The Corporation may require the payment of a reasonable fee if the request is made by someone other than a security holder of the Corporation, unless the Corporation is in the course of a distribution of its securities pursuant to a short-form prospectus, in which case these documents will be provided free of charge.